 ExperiencePlus Co-founder, Rick Price (pictured in the front with iconic beard, and wife and co-founder Paola Malpezzi behind him), shares the the story of how it all started with Bike Across Italy.

-To celebrate Paola’s graduation from the University of Pisa in July 1971, we pedaled our clunker three-speed bikes from Pisa to Florence and then over the Apennine Mountains to Forlì, Paola’s home.
-We said good-bye to family and friends, then headed to the U.S.– as I still had to complete my degree at the University of Oregon.
+To celebrate Paola’s graduation from the University of Pisa in July 1971, we pedaled our clunker three-speed bikes from Pisa to Florence and then over the Apennines to Forlì, Paola’s home town.
+We said good-bye to family and friends and then headed to the U.S.– as I still had to complete my degree at the University of Oregon.
 We had no idea when we would return to Italy or what the future held for us.
 We were resigned to not return to Italy for at least two years.

 Six months later, we missed Italy so much we lay awake at night brainstorming how we might get back.
 I was scheduled to graduate in June of ’72 and we were faced with the question of what to do with the rest of our lives.
 But, rather than address that question, the need to go back to Italy took precedence.

 To paraphrase a line from Steinbeck in his wonderful book, Travels with Charley, it was February, and it was Oregon, and it was raining.
 I don’t know how the thought process actually went, but I do remember the small classified ads in the backs of Atlantic Monthly, Saturday Review, and Harper’s.
 There were ads for villa rentals in the Caribbean and Tuscany for rare books and for charter vessels.
 At some point, I imagined ads for bicycling across Italy, just as we had done from Pisa to Forlì.